PM-Notes/Prince2/README.md

 Team Managers produce Team Plans in parallel with the production of a stage plan, or when a Work Package has been accepted during the Managing Product Delivery process.

+### Exception Plan

+When predicted that a plan will no longer finish within the agreed tollerances and exception plan may be produced to replace that plan.
+The exception plan is prepared at the same level of detail as the plan it replaces, at either Project or Stage level.
+Once approved it becomes the new baselined project or stage plan.

+Exception plans pick up from the current plans actuals and continues to the end of that plan.
+Exception plans are not produced at Team level.

+If a work package is forecast to exceed its tolerances, then provides it can be resolved within the stage tolerances, the Project Manager will ammend or replace the work package in question.

+Exception plans require approval from the *Project Board* to replace a *Stage Plan*, and *Corporate/Programme Management* to replace a *Project Plan*.

 ## Product Based Planning (use for all plans)

 ### 4 Products must be produces and maintained (in order)